andersjanmyr/blackboard/Readme.md

 * - Alexa, tell message board to add message for Rasmus
 * -> Please, record message for Rasmus
-* Please, walk the dogs when you come home from school.
+Please, take out the trash and do your homework.
-* -> Added message for Rasmus: Please, walk the dogs when you come home from school.
+* -> Added message for Rasmus: Please, take out the trash and do your homework.

 ### Read all messages